spack/spack.io/_posts/2020-12-02-spack-user-survey-2020.md

-One of our priorities for 2021 under ECP is hardening these builds and testing Spack packages on a wide range of platforms, and now that the new concretizer is in Spack, we expect to be able to steer Spack configurations towards well tested ones, based on builds in our pipeline and under E4S.
+One of our priorities for 2021 under ECP is hardening these builds and testing Spack packages on a wide range of platforms, and now that the new concretizer is in Spack, we expect to be able to steer Spack configurations towards well-tested ones, based on builds in our pipeline and under E4S.
 So, we expect package stability to get much better over the coming year, and we're hoping that it will show up in next year's survey responses.